-All drone components and parts are vital for you to enjoy a smooth safe flying experience.
-Knowing the parts of a drone will give you extra confidence as a drone owner.
-You will know which components to inspect on a regular basis and the drone parts which are easy to replace or upgrade.
+All drone parts and components are vital to a smooth and safe flight.
+Knowing the parts of a drone will give you extra confidence while flying.
+You will also know which components to inspect on a regular basis and the drone parts which are easy to replace or upgrade.

 The excellent diagram of the drone components and the listing of drone component parts comes from an article called anatomy of a drone by MakeZine.
 I have added extra information and explanations along with tips for each UAV component.

 At the end of this article, I have 2 terrific videos.
 The 1st shows you very briefly the drone components and the 2nd video shows you how to build a racing quadcopter along with all the drone components required.

 Dont’ forget to pop over to our DroneZon parts website where you can find upgrades parts and accessories for DJI, Yuneec, Walkera and Parrot drones along with FPV equipment.